hboppe/user_management_system/README.md

 -   **POST /users**

     - Route to register a user.
-The admin key is optional, if not sent it will be set to false..
+The admin key is optional, if not sent it will be set to false.

     ### Request